sumsilverdragon/tindog/README.md

 # tindog
-This is a website for a fictional company - tinder - using html, css with bootstrap
+This is a website for a fictional company - tindog - using html, css with bootstrap